usnistgov/ZandrEA/README.md

 ## How to work with this repo

-Before attempting to work with this code you should first familiarize yourself with the concepts and vocabulary that will be used by reading the ZandrEA Primer document **_(TBD - Link to be provided)_**
+Before attempting to work with this code you should first familiarize yourself with the particular concepts and vocabulary used in ZandrEA by reading at least Sections 1, 2, and 4 of the ZandrEA Primer document, TN-2337, at https://doi.org/10.6028/NIST.TN.2337

 We highly recommend creating your own fork of this repo so that you can customize it for your particular environment and needs.